jbpawlik/spaceXMissionSearch/README.md

 SpaceX Mission Search combs through the SpaceX database to find missions based on a user search query.
 The mission search returns several data points like the mission name, ID, year, and a description of the mission.
 Users can search full or partial words, or leave the search blank to return all missions.

 ## Technologies Used
 SpaceX Mission Search was written in plain JavaScript, React.js, TypeScript, and JSON.
 It uses the Ionic framework to enable cross-platform use.
-API calls are made with GraphQL.
+Calls to the [SpaceX API](https://api.spacex.land/graphql) are made with GraphQL using Apollo.
 API responses were tested with Postman.

 ## Setup/Installation